 Students must have a 2.00 or better GPA to declare the Arts Studies-Film major.

 To declare a film major, apply on line in the MyPack Portal--Film Studies (16ARTSTBA 16ARTSTFLM) is a major within Arts Studies, which is within CHASS.
 Students should review the minimum and preferred requirements for applying at CODA.
 Once you have reviewed the application requirements, you can press a button on the left side of the web site that says "Proceed to Application."
 You may apply for a new major during a one-month period, three times per year: Aug 15-Sept 15, Jan 15-Feb 15, and May 15-June 15.
 The effective date of the new major will be the next term.

 After declaring a film major, students are assigned to a film faculty member for advising.
-Students will receive a letter within several weeks of declaring the major with that assignment.
 It is important to keep in regular contact with your faculty advisor.

 Yes.
 Be aware that 9 hours of coursework may be double counted (count toward both majors.)